zulip/zulip/docs/subsystems/queuing.md

   a single queue processor manually using e.g. `./manage.py process_queue --queue=user_activity`.

-* So that supervisord will known to run the queue processor in production, you will need to add to to `normal_queues` in `puppet/zulip/manifests/base.pp`; the list there is used to generate `/etc/supervisor/conf.d/zulip.conf` via a puppet template in `app_frontend.pp`.
+* So that supervisord will know to run the queue processor in production, you will need to add to the `queues` variable in `puppet/zulip/manifests/app_frontend_base.pp`; the list there is used to generate `/etc/supervisor/conf.d/zulip.conf`.

 The queue will automatically be added to the list of queues tracked by `scripts/nagios/check-rabbitmq-consumers`, so Nagios can properly